kirillisokay/kirillisokay/README.md

 # 👤 About Me

-Hey there! 👋 I'm Kyrylo, a web developer from Ukraine with over 2 years of experience in crafting the digital realm.
+Hey there! 👋 I'm Kyrylo, a front-end developer from Ukraine with over 2 years of experience in web-development.
 I'm always excited about the ever-evolving landscape of front-end development.
 Whether it's Vue.js, Next.js, or experimenting with new tools, I'm passionate about staying at the forefront of web technologies.

 ## 👨‍💻 Tech Stack